Is It Okay to Mulch in the Fall?

 Your garden is going to have a diverse ecosystem, and your local climate will be unique.
 Flowers, trees, shrubs, and evergreens will each benefit from a different type of (ideally organic) mulch.

-Therefore, it is important to research the best type of mulch for your plants and trees in detail before you make any decisions.
+It is important to thoroughly research and choose the right mulch for your plants and trees before making any choices.
 You likely won’t be using the same type of mulch throughout your garden.

 Avoid spreading thick layers of mulch